Written by: Georgia Outdoor Specialist [VERIFY: add real author/byline] | Last Updated: June 7, 2026

 One-Day Base Rate

-Georgia sets a clear one-day base rate for short fishing trips.
-Residents pay $5 for the first day, and nonresidents pay $10 for the first day.
+Georgia sets a standard single-day base fee across all short-term passes.
+Residents pay $5 for day one, and nonresidents pay $10 for day one.

 Additional Day Pricing